 It’s our clear first choice for joining braid to mono or fluoro for 95% of our fishing.
 As a rough guide use eight turns with the braid line and six or more for the mono/fluoro for lighter tackle scenarios (less turns for heavy mono/fluoro).

-See the illustration or the video below for tying instructions.
+See the illustration or the video below for tying instructions or visit our Double Uni knot page.

 The FG Knot